Master of Education (Basic level entry)

 As a guide, full-time students generally undertake four subjects per semester and part-time students undertake two subjects per semester.

-To complete the requirements of the Master of Education (Basic level entry), students must successfully complete two core (compulsory) subjects and fourteen elective subjects chosen from an extensive range of electives.
+To complete the requirements of the Master of Education (Basic level entry), students must successfully complete two core (compulsory) subjects and 14 elective subjects chosen from an extensive range of electives.